Brown University Health Research Day 2025

 Keynote Presentation

-The keynote presentation by Suzanne Phelan, PhD will be titled Lifestyle Interventions for Cardiometabolic Health: From preconception through pregnancy, and postpartum.
+The keynote presentation by Suzanne Phelan, PhD was titled Lifestyle Interventions for Cardiometabolic Health: From preconception through pregnancy, and postpartum.

 Date: Friday, November 7, 2025